stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 #### BEN

-*(slightly higher voice)* But just really, really small.
+_(slightly higher voice)_ But just really, really small.

 #### TIM

-*(mimicking Ben's slightly higher voice)* Just a-- It's just a really, really small.
+_(mimicking Ben's slightly higher voice)_ Just a-- It's just a really, really small.

 #### BRYN

 Mostly what's inside a black hole is nothing, just like what's outside a black hole.
 A black hole is generally formed from a star and, therefore, a star is, you know, some stuff surrounded by mostly empty space.
 Inside a black hole it's the same.
 It's mostly empty space.
-What happens is is that all the mass in a black hole, as far as we understand, the laws of physics say that the mass will be concentrated to an infinitesimal point at the centre, and it is that point at the centre which we call a singularity where the laws of physics break down.
+What happens is-- is that all the mass in a black hole, as far as we understand, the laws of physics say that the mass will be concentrated to an infinitesimal point at the centre, and it is that point at the centre, which we call a singularity, where the laws of physics break down.
 But actually, if we consider the boundary of the black hole to be the event horizon, then *most* of the inside of the black hole is in fact nothing.

 #### BEN